Enterprise-level cloud email for all

 Migrating tools like email to the cloud offers the potential for real savings in businesses where time really is money.
 While with a server there can be many unpredictable costs, with the cloud you’ll only pay a pre-arranged, flat-rate monthly fee.

 It allows greater flexibility in terms of remote working too, reducing the need for costly business travel.
 All your employees need to get on with their day job is a web browser and their login details.

 And with no need for a server room, using the cloud for email helps to remove much of the pain associated with tech relocation – a bonus for the growing startup looking for bigger office space.

 Should you consider the cloud?

-Switching to the cloud for email offers benefits to businesses of all sizes, making enterprise level email systems available to all.
+Switching to the cloud for email offers benefits to businesses of all sizes, making enterprise-level cloud email systems available to all.
 For startups, it means they no longer need to worry about finding the money to invest in an on-site server.
 They can create scalable systems from the start which can grow with them.

 Larger businesses and organisations, meanwhile, can switch their email software to cloud at the same time as many other business functions such as accountancy, backup and security and document storage.
 In doing so, they can get rid of whole servers rooms and save money, energy and time.

 Take universities for example; huge institutions with thousands of students and staff.
 Cloud email software can be customised to allow educational resources like research papers and seminar notes to shared with groups of students and academics anywhere in the world.